Luca Ghiotto: 2014

-Ghiotto made his debut in 2014, with Trident, at Spa, taking pole position on his debut.
+Ghiotto made his debut in 2014 with Trident at Spa-Francorchamps.
+He took pole position on his debut, but did not score in any of the four races he entered.

 2015

 He remained with Trident for 2015, taking five victories in the season, but losing the title to Esteban Ocon by eight points.

 GP2 Series

 In February 2016, it was announced that Ghiotto would be graduating to the series, whilst continuing his collaboration with Trident.
 After a shaky start to the season, he claimed his first victory at the sprint race in Sepang and finished eighth in the overall standings.